- The Fair Representation Act

 Representatives are more polarized than voters.
 Voters in general elections must choose between polarized candidates selected by highly partisan primary voters, leaving moderate Americans without a route to representation.

 Meaningful elections.
-By electing candidates proportionally from multi-winner districts with at least three seats each, fair representation voting would allow every voter to elect someone from the major party they support.
+By electing candidates from multi-winner districts with at least three seats each, fair representation voting would allow every voter to elect someone from the major party they support.
 And, more of each party's "big tent" would have the opportunity to support - and even elect - a candidate in the general election.

 Accurate Representation.
-Because election results with fair representation voting would be proportional within each district, the skewed outcomes of our current system would be a thing of the past.
+Because election results with ranked choice voting would be proportional within each district, the skewed outcomes of our current system would be a thing of the past.
 Voters that are now shut-out, like Republicans in Massachusetts or Democrats in Oklahoma, would win their fair share of representation.
 In every state, the number of seats earned by each party would align far more closely to their share of the vote.

 A fair shot for moderates and independents.
 With proportional outcomes and a wider variety of candidates advancing to the general election, fair representation voting would reduce the outsized influence of partisan primary voters and empower the far larger and more representative electorate that participates in general elections.
 Like other groups, moderates would be empowered by the Fair Representation Act to win their fair share of representation.